What is the SlingStudio Chroma-Key feature?

 Of course, you can also set up other video sources (unrelated to the chroma-key process) as you need.

-Setting up the Chroma key feature in SlingStudio Console for Mac
+Setting up the chroma-key feature in SlingStudio Console for iPad

-- Using SlingStudio Console for Mac, create a new SlingStudio project with the settings that you wish.
+- Using SlingStudio Console for iPad, create a new SlingStudio project with the settings that you wish.

 You can also open an existing SlingStudio project if you prefer.